AzlanMalik/static-resume-on-s3/README.md

 This project showcases the deployment of a `React website` as a static site on AWS S3, prioritizing both performance and security.
 The website leverages the scalability and cost-effectiveness of `S3`, while `CloudFront` serves as a CDN for fast global access and reduced latency.
 Additionally, an HTTPS connection ensures secure data transmission.

 But that's not all.
-To streamline the deployment process and eliminate manual intervention, I crafted an automated CI/CD pipeline using AWS services. `CodeCommit` serves as the secure repository for application code, triggering automated builds and tests with `CodeBuild` upon any changes. `CodeDeploy` then seamlessly updates the live site hosted on S3, while `CodePipeline` orchestrates the entire flow, ensuring smooth delivery.
+To streamline the deployment process and eliminate manual intervention, I crafted an automated CI/CD pipeline using AWS services. `GitHub` serves as the secure repository for application code, triggering automated builds and tests with `CodeBuild` upon any changes. `CodeDeploy` then seamlessly updates the live site hosted on S3, while `CodePipeline` orchestrates the entire flow, ensuring smooth delivery.

 Furthermore, I have used `Terraform`, an Infrastructure as Code tool, to automate the provisioning of all infrastructure with just a single click.
 This approach provides flexibility, maintainability, and reproducibility, as the entire infrastructure configuration is documented and version-controlled.